Leipzig Zoological Garden

-Leipzig Zoological Garden, or Leipzig Zoo (Zoologischer Garten Leipzig) is a zoo in the Leipzig district of Mitte, Germany.
+Leipzig Zoological Garden, or Leipzig Zoo (Zoologischer Garten Leipzig), is a zoo in the Leipzig borough of Mitte, locality Zentrum-Nordwest, Germany.
 It was first opened on June 9, 1878.
 It was taken over by the city of Leipzig in 1920 after World War I and now covers about 27 ha and contains approximately 850 species.

 By 2020, the zoo featured six different theme worlds, aiming at providing habitats appropriate for the species on display.

 Leipzig zoo is internationally noted for its large building projects such as Pongoland (housing gorillas, chimpanzees, bonobos and orangutans) and Gondwanaland (the world's second largest indoor rainforest hall at 1.65 ha).
 It has bred more than 2,000 lions, 250 rare Siberian tigers, and other carnivores like bears.
 Leipzig Zoological Garden has been called the "Zoo of the future".
 It is ranked as the best zoo in Germany and also the second-best in Europe (after Vienna).